rhiannonmcn/Love-Light-Photography/README.md

 * The packages page is as described in its navigation link.
 It lists the available services in a clear manner.

-* The page has a clear title and short paragraphy introducing content.
-The language, colour and design used is intended to be friendly and easy to understand.

 * There is a list of the available packages, using clear colour design elements to distinguish the different packages, as well as headings, images and text.

 * It is fully responsive and each package section naturally falls into a single column, with the same clear colour design elements to distinguish each package.